 Assault is a violation of both the Uniform Code of Military Justice (UCMJ) and California state law.
 This means that members of the military accused of assault can be charged with a crime at both the federal and state levels.
 As a result, the consequences of assault can be much more devastating for military personnel.
 Call military assault lawyer San Diego today for their professional advice.

 Are you a member of the military who has been accused of assault?
 You have the right to defend yourself, and the Law Office of Vikas Bajaj can help.
-Our military defense attorneys have more than 19 years of experience handling the most complex criminal matters in San Diego.
+Our military assault lawyer San Diego has more than 19 years of experience handling the most complex criminal matters in San Diego.
 We can help you fight to protect your future.
 Call us today to schedule a free consultation.

 Understanding the Crime of Assault